 tonsillae (plural) "tonsils," diminutive of toles "goiter," which is perhaps of Gaulish origin.

-A small oral mass of lymphoid tissue, especially either of two such masses embedded in the lateral walls of the opening between the mouth and the pharynx, of uncertain function, but believed to help protect the body from respiratory infections.
-Also called faucial tonsil, palatine tonsil.
+adj.
+Of or relating to a tonsil, especially the palatine tonsil. n.
+A collection of lymphoid tissue.
+A small oral mass of lymphoid tissue, especially either of two such masses embedded in the lateral walls of the opening between the mouth and the pharynx, of uncertain function, but believed to help protect the body from respiratory infections. faucial tonsil palatine tonsil